 We were finally getting documents and able to go through these documents.

-And you have this uh so Samantha Powers, who was a UN ambassador, why she was even involved in unmasking is a is a real question, but you got hundreds of uh unmasking.
+So Samantha Powers, who was a U.N. ambassador, why she was even involved in unmasking is a real question, but you got hundreds of unmasking.

-About three hundred in her case alone, but a three hundred and fifty percent increase in twenty sixteen, and that raises very troubling questions.
+About 300 in her case alone, but a 350% increase in 2016.

 Yeah, sure.

-Remember context here.
+Remember a context here.

-So we we know that comes in shortly after this email exchange that we've now got access to.
+So we know that comes in shortly after this email exchange that we've now got access to.

 So all of this is in play, culminating in a new president being sworn in.